mgmt-59000-cc/notebook/_sources/cloud_shell/1_set_up_cloud_shell.md

 6. Open the directory you created `dummy`
 7. Note `dummy.md`
 8. In Cloud Shell, `touch dummy2.md`
-9. Refresh the Storage browser; see the new file
+9. Refresh the Storage browser
+    * You should see the new file `dummy2.md` already listed